Colorado - Grouse Leks

 £900/£500 – Deposit with/without flights (plus flight supplement if applicable).

 Group size: 7 plus leader

-Price includes: Flights London-Denver-London in economy class, including airport taxes with Icelandair* (deduct £600 if you wish to make your own way to Denver), all ground transportation by mini-bus, accommodation on a room only basis in twin bedded en-suite rooms.
-Lek visits, services of WildWings leader, pre tour information pack and a day-by-day bird checklist. (* you may also fly from some UK regional airports or non-stop from London Heathrow with British Airways, depart 1545 arrive 1830, return 2050 arrive back 1235.
-BA supplement from £395pp, please enquire)
+Price includes: Flights London-Denver-London in economy class, including airport taxes with British Airways non-stop* (deduct £600 if you wish to make your own way to Denver), all ground transportation by mini-bus, accommodation on a room only basis in twin bedded en-suite rooms.
+Lek visits, services of WildWings leader, pre tour information pack and a day-by-day bird checklist. (* you may also fly from some UK regional airports eg Icelandair, please enquire)

 15th -27th April 2017